 Tiers are imported in the wrong order

-The default_vat column is rejected
+vat_code is rejected

 Use the

-My percent price is being applied with weird results
+Percent price is applied with unexpected results

 The

-amount column for Percent is the percentage as a number, not a fraction.
-10 means 10%, not 0.10.
-Combine with floor_price to set a minimum charge.Next steps
+percent column takes a number, not a fraction: 8.95 means 8.95%, not 0.0895.
+Combine with floor_price to set a minimum charge.Related

 Pricing types reference

-Conceptual deep-dive on each pricing model.
+Conceptual deep-dive on each pricing model and when to use it.

 Create a pricebook